Pull to refresh

 Acquirer; integrating Clario into its Laboratory Products and Biopharma Services segment

 Thermo Fisher Scientific, one of the world's largest scientific instrumentation companies, closed its $8.875 billion cash purchase of Clario Holdings on March 24, 2026.
-Clario provides the digital tools that pharmaceutical companies use to collect patient data during clinical trials — technology that has contributed to roughly 70 percent of drugs approved by the Food and Drug Administration (FDA) over the past decade.
-The deal, first announced in October 2025, also includes up to $525 million in additional payments tied to Clario's near-term performance, bringing the total potential price to approximately $9.4 billion.
+The deal, first announced in October 2025, includes up to $525 million in additional payments tied to Clario's near-term performance, bringing the potential total to $9.4 billion.

 The great filtration consolidation